 The white-tailed deer was named the state animal of New Hampshire in 1983.
-The deer is familiar to most North America and has been for a long time.
+The deer is familiar to most of North America and has been for a long time.

 There are approximately one hundred thousand white-tailed deer in New Hampshire.
 These can be seen in large herds in the southern counties of Cheshire, Hillsborough, and Rockingham.
 They can also be found grazing in Grafton county along the Connecticut River Valley.